Toll bridge: History

-Electronic toll collection, branded under names such as EZ-Pass, SunPass, IPass, FasTrak, Treo, GoodToGo, and 407ETR, became increasingly prevalent to metropolitan areas in the 21st century.
+Electronic toll collection, branded under names such as EZ-Pass, SunPass, IPass, FasTrak, Treo, GoodToGo, and 407ETR, became increasingly prevalent in metropolitan areas in the 21st century.
 Amy Finkelstien, a public finance economist at MIT, reports that as the fraction of drivers using electronic toll collection increased, typically toll rates increased as well, because people were less aware of how much they were paying in tolls.

 Electronic tolling proposals that represented the shadow price of electronic toll collection (instead of the TSC) may have misled decision-makers.
 The general public has additionally endured an increased administrative burden associated with paying toll bills and navigating toll collection company on-line billing systems.
 Additionally, visitors to a region may incur e-toll tag fees imposed by their rental car company.
 The Paperwork Reduction Act of 1980 identified and attempted to address a similar problem associated with the government collection of information.
 Approvals were to be secured by government agencies before promulgating a paper form, website, survey or electronic submission that will impose an information collection burden on the general public.
 However, the act did not anticipate and thus address the burden on the public associated with funding infrastructure via electronic toll collection instead of through more traditional forms of taxation.